 Some of these forms are to be faxed to our office, for which the number is 368-2236.

 - Application for non-human use of radioactive materials (pdf): This document is for faculty members wishing to become an authorized user of radioactive material or for those faculty that wish to be add an isotope to their existing license.
-It is in a PDF format that can be filled out online and sent via e-mail to the Radiation Safety Office.
+It is in a PDF format that must be typed out.
+Save the file to your computer and use Acrobat to edit it.
+It can be sent via e-mail to the Radiation Safety Office.

 - Editable example legend for survey map contained in application pack in Microsoft Word format(doc)